Generic selectors

 “We spent the rest of the night in the car until we got the message that Kyiv was under attack, and we had to leave.”

-What will Shakthar Donetsk do next?
+What will Shakhtar Donetsk do next?

 Supporters, ex-players and officials of Shakhtar and other clubs have taken part in the conflict.
 The duty is apparent, as is the inevitability of loss.
-Current players have a special exemption to travel outside of the country as men of fighting age are not supposed to leave, but at some point, the players could feel that they must enlist.
+Current players have a special exemption to travel outside of the country, as men of fighting age are not supposed to leave, but at some point, the players could feel that they must enlist.

 Chief Executive Serhiy Palkin revealed in 2022 that “one of our members of staff, a youth coach, died yesterday.
 He was killed by shrapnel from a Russian shell.
 Russia is killing Ukrainians.
 Stop this madness!”